Sydney’s Backyard Ultra

 Notes on my goals:

-Running more than 18 hours and beyond 120km was my main goal, but my crew knew I’d set 24 hours to reach 160km (100 miles) as a stretch target.
-I almost got there and I’m proud of my performance.
+Running more than15 hours and further than 100km was my main goal.
+But, my crew knew I’d set 24 hours as my stretch target: to reach 160km (100 miles) and still be racing when the sun came up.
+I very nearly got there and I’m proud of my performance.
 What I learned has set me up to go even further next time.

 In real-time they suck.
 They slow you down, force you to dig deep, and threaten to end your race entirely.
-But in retrospect, they're the parts you remember most fondly and make the best stories when asked at dinner.
+But afterwards, they are the parts I remember most fondly and that people ask me about at dinner.

 Ultra runners ‘endure’ joint pain, tiredness, exhaustion, hot feet, calf cramping, stubbed toes, chafing, muscle fatigue.
-You absorb as much discomfort as you can and sometimes shuffle or limp the next step.
+You absorb the discomfort and sometimes shuffle or limp the next step.
 If not, you get caught by the clock and eliminated.
-But what you learn improves your next race.

-When they say "What doesn't kill you makes you stronger;” I'd agree.
-But, only if you take notes.
+I agree when they say "What doesn't kill you makes you stronger”.
+But, you only improve if you take notes.

 Notes on learning from bad bits:

-That is what plays with your head in training for one: "how far will I go?", "how long will I run?", "how will I sleep?", "how much will I eat?”
+That is what plays with your head in training: "how far will I go?", "how long will I run?", "how will I sleep?", "how much will I eat?”

-Then, during the race, as you encounter each milestone, you ask yourself: "Is this it, or have I got just one more?"
+Then, during the race, as you encounter each lap and milestone, you ask yourself: "Is this it, or have I got just one more?"

-Every hour is a new decision.
-The breaking points creep up slowly, continuously, yard by yard.
-In this race, several came, and then went for me.
-The first came with dusk at 6pm after I'd been running for 10 hours.
+Every hour and every start is a new decision.
+The breaking points creep up slowly.
+My first came with dusk at 6pm after I'd been running for 10 hours.

-Several more came and went until the mothership arrived at 3.40am.
-My watch was telling me I’d still got more than half of the lap to complete, in less than half the time available.
-Me head was telling me to stop.
+This one felt bad because my watch was telling me I’d still got more than half of the lap to complete, with much less than half the time available.

-I battled with that equation and eventually overcame it to accelerate and cross the finish line for my 20th successful lap, with 90 seconds to spare.
+I battled with the less time more distance equation and eventually found some acceleration to cross the finish line for my 20th successful lap, with 90 seconds to spare.

-I surrendered to it with a smile on my face, a hug from my crew, and a cheer from a lonely spectator [which I captured on video] that is still ringing in my ears.
+I conceded with a smile on my face, a hug from my crew, and an earlier cheer from a lonely spectator still ringing in my ears [captured on this video].

 My last breaking point: